OpenTopography/OT_Tile_Index_Search/README.md

-# Leveraging Tile Indexes for Programmatic Access to OpenTopography’s Lidar Datasets
+# Programmatic Access to OpenTopography Lidar Data via Tile Indexes
 This notebook explores two distinct strategies for working with tiled point cloud datasets.
 First, it demonstrates how to leverage an OpenTopography-provided tile index to programmatically identify and download only the specific files covering a defined area of interest.
 Second, it will introduce a more advanced, cloud-native workflow that uses PDAL to stream data directly from remote storage, allowing users to clip and process the data on-the-fly without requiring local downloads of the lidar tiles.